 As one of the most concrete pieces of evidence in a personal injury case, surveillance footage can establish who was at the accident scene, what actions led to the accident, and what happened in the aftermath.
-To obtain surveillance footage, you should consider all possible options, act quickly, and enlist a lawyer’s help.
+To obtain surveillance footage of your accident, you should consider all possible options, act quickly, and enlist a lawyer’s help.

 Evaluate Your Options

 You may be able to request surveillance footage from multiple different sources.
 The more angles or perspectives you have of the accident, the stronger your case will be.